-Steps to Moving Training Online
+Steps to Moving CHW Training Online

-1) Assess online training tools.
+2) Assess online training tools for CHWs.

 Start by assessing what sorts of tools you have for online training.
-This makes your shift easy, because the infrastructure is already there.
+This makes your shift easy because the infrastructure is already there.
 It pays to ask around, because there may be more available to you than you think.

 Expand your search for training tools to include other less-obvious resources, including:

 - Ways to have discussions (Slack, message boards, group chat)

 3) Introduce blended learning in your CHW program.

 A successful CHW training plan can include both online and on-field experiences.
 You split the difference between keeping some training in person and pushing other topics online for a blended learning strategy.
 Blended learning mixes the best of training delivery methods to reach a variety of learning needs and varying subject matter.
 A live session allows for participants to meet each other and make connections with instructors and classmates that result in better retention.
 It also helps in delivering material that’s better suited to in-person instruction.